Miracle Mile, Los Angeles: History

 Ross's moves were unprecedented, a huge commercial success, and proved historically influential.
 Ross had invented the car-oriented urban form — what Reyner Banham called "the linear downtown" model later adopted across the United States.
 The moves also contributed to Los Angeles's reputation as a city dominated by the car.
 A sculptural bust of Ross stands at 5800 Wilshire, with the inscription, "A. W. Ross, founder and developer of the Miracle Mile.
 Vision to see, wisdom to know, courage to do."

 As wealth and newcomers poured into the fast-growing city, Ross's parcel became one of Los Angeles's most desirable areas.
 Acclaimed as "America's Champs-Élysées," this stretch of Wilshire near the La Brea Tar Pits was named "Miracle Mile" for its improbable rise to prominence.
 Although the preponderance of shopping malls and the development in the 1960s of financial and business districts in downtown and Century City lessened the Miracle Mile's importance as a retail and business center, the area has regained its vitality thanks to the addition of several museums and commercial high-rises.

-An Art Deco style bank at 5209 Wilshire was built in 1929, and joined select other Miracle Mile buildings when listed on the National Register of Historic Places.
+The black and gold Deco Building in Art Deco style at 5209 Wilshire was built in 1929, and is listed on the National Register of Historic Places.
 It was designed by the architecture firm of Morgan, Walls & Clements, which also designed the Wiltern Theatre, the El Capitan Theatre, and other notable buildings in Los Angeles.

+Buildings

+Landmark buildings past and present, as well as some of the well-known businesses lining Wilshire during its main period as a retail center of Los Angeles (1930s–1960s).